Last Updated: May 2026

 World’s Largest Fiddle

-Even though there is no privacy between sites, it had all the amenities for a great stay.
-In addition to a gym, ping pong, pool table and clean showers, they had two private rooms with spa tubs for those aches and pains.
-Arm of Gold website.
+No privacy between sites, but the amenities more than made up for it: gym, ping pong, pool table, clean showers, and two private rooms with spa tubs for those post-Cabot-Trail aches and pains.

 Cape Breton is amazing.
 Two hearts.